Do You Have Freckles or Sun Spots? Here’s How to Tell the DifferenceJuly 07, 2022

 There are two types of pigmented spots that can appear on your skin after too much sun exposure — freckles and sun spots.
 And while they both can be caused by the sun, they aren’t the same.
 So, what makes a freckle different from a sun spot?
-To answer these questions, and find out how to identify sun damage, we turned to board-certified dermatologist and Skincare.com expert, Dendy Engelman, MD.
+To answer these questions, and to find out how to identify sun damage, we turned to Dr. Dendy Engelman, a board-certified dermatologist and Skincare.com expert.

 How to Spot the Difference Between Freckles and Sun Spots